pudly/schmopera-hugo/content/articles/tso-season-announcement.md

 youtube_url = ""

 +++
-The Toronto Symphony Orchestra's 2019-20 season
+The Toronto Symphony Orchestra's 2019-20 season will be, one hopes, the last in a while without the appointment of a permanent Music Director.
+Interim Artistic Director Sir Andrew Davis has returned to the TSO following the

 *
 * **Season opener** on September 19 and 21, featuring Barbara Hannigan singing an aria from Brett Dean's _Hamlet_